-Located in the Blue Ridge Mountains, just miles from the Blue Ridge Parkway in Floyd County, Virginia, is Eden’s Flock.
+Located just miles from the Blue Ridge Parkway in Floyd County, Virginia, is Eden’s Flock.
 We are currently home to two sheep and three rabbits.
 Although I play the violin and piano, I have a second passion for spinning and knitting.
 We raise our Angora rabbits for their soft, rich fiber and sweet personalities as pets.
 We also raise our Babydoll Southdown rams, Bo and Furby for their wool and amiable personalities.
 They are famous for their lofty wool, which they provide for spinners.

 For people in the olden days, spinning was the only way to provide for clothing needs and other things.
 Now, machines at factories make our clothing with little work and mass production.
 Making yarn, like taking a tour, can be educational or can be done as a hobby.
 With rich fibers flowing between your fingers, spinning is very rewarding, especially if you have raised the animals, experienced the washing process and, depending on wool type, the carding.